 Specialist teaching, together with small class sizes and a nurturing approach enables students to work at a level and pace that’s right for them to achieve their goals.
 Focus is given to building self-esteem and confidence by implementing strategies to support students’ individual needs to engage in education, as well as developing their social and independence skills.

-There are many opportunities to join a variety of extra-curricular activities including sports and societies, the Duke of Edinburgh Bronze, Silver and Gold awards.
+There are many opportunities to join in with a variety of extra curricular activities including sports, societies and the Duke of Edinburgh Bronze, Silver and Gold awards.
 Aurora Eccles School achieved 98% success rate at GCSEs and BTecs in the summer of 2017.

 It’s quite simple – we believe in empowering uniqueness.
 We want every child and young person to achieve their full potential; educationally, socially and personally.
 We work with students to help them grow and develop in their own unique and inspiring ways.

 Ultimately, our aim is to ensure young people are prepared for their future, by giving them strategies to have choices in life – whether that’s further education, which includes being able to access mainstream settings, training or to explore job opportunities.